nye17/CUBE_AST1601/README.md

 for Linux if you use Windows), install computational libraries like the FFTW, compile Fortran code, and run a cosmological N-body simulation.

 1. Once you finished setting up your Linux/Unix (included in Mac OS) environment, clone or download the CUBE_AST1601 code into your local directory.

 2. Follow the manual under the ``manual`` directory to install the necessary fortran compiler and FFTW libraries into your OS.
 You will need to learn to use the Linux/Unix ``terminal``, and probably need to seek help from the internet or those who have experience with programming to solve all the issues along the way.
 You will probably be super frustrated if you have never done this before, but remember: ``this frustration is the whole point of the project`` --- solving practical problems to set up a correct programming environment for doing research (or anything challenging) in the future.

+3. Before you start running the simulation, make sure you have enough storage space --- As a first run or if your computer is relatively slow, you can go to ``main/parameters.f90`` and change the value of ``nc`` from ``128`` to ``32``.
+   This number determines the resolution of the simulation --- the lower ``nc`` is, the faster the simulation runs and the less storage the output needs.
+For the final figure, you need to set the value of ``nc`` to at least higher than ``64`` (it must be a power of 2).

 4. Modify the ``utilities/module_load_brew.sh`` file to adapt to your own computer, and follow each step in the ``main/AST1601.sh`` file to generate